 Data from Studies 1 and 2 indicate a median time to B-cell recovery to either LLN or baseline value of 24.6 weeks post-treatment discontinuation.
-PK and PD modeling and simulation for B-cell repletion corroborate these data, predicting median time to B-cell recovery to LLN of 23 weeks post-treatment discontinuation.
+Pharmacokinetics and pharmacodynamics modeling and simulation for B-cell repletion corroborate these data, predicting median time to B-cell recovery to LLN of 23 weeks post-treatment discontinuation.